 Holding your client’s agenda – and releasing your own – is a crucial skill of a coach that ensures you as a coach are coaching your client, not the problem.

-We’ve designed a 25-minutes success call with one of our coaches to help you decide which life coaching program and path fits best for you.
-A good next step is to set up a time.
-This session is all about you and you’ll walk away with valuable insights and more clarity.
+We’ve designed a 25-minutes enrollment call with one of our coaches to help you decide which life coaching program and path fits best for you.
+With all the options coach training options available, our enrollment coaches can support you through this process.
+In the enrollment call, is all about you and you’ll walk away with valuable insights and more clarity.
 It’s your chance to infuse even your exploration of coaching programs with a coaching approach.

 In the meantime, let’s jump in.